a-d-king/NLP_final_project/README.md

 Our codebase is organized as follows:
 - All Jupyter notebooks besides full_pipeline.ipynb are in the directory notebooks and are used for training, data creation, fine-tuning, or any otherwise adjacent work to the creation of the end-to-end pipeline to go from a JPEG or image file through to full text expansion.
 The full pipeline itself is capatured by the notebook full_pipline.ipynb.
+- Our project pipeline was built to run through Google Colab

 Here is a description of this repository and its contents: